 Python code can be type annotated and compiled to C code using Cython.

-Python code using a subset of the language synthax can be just in time compiled to LLVM, CUDA, or OpenCL and executed on CPU or GPU, e.g. via numba.
+Python code using a subset of the language synthax can be just in time compiled to LLVM, CUDA, or OpenCL and executed on CPU or GPU, for example, via numba.

 Putting the limitations into perspective: besides CPU bound numerical calculations, there are many other tasks that are part of an efficient image processing pipeline: